DumplingCodeEater/SAM-with-BCNN/README.md

 1. Install dependencies and packages in requirements.txt
+2.
+ - Run the cells in the `SAM2_with_BCNN.ipynb` notebook in order (google colab version)
-2. Run the cells in the `.ipynb` notebook in order
+ - Run the cells in the `SAM2_with_BCNN_Local.ipynb` notebook in order (local version)
+    - Note: Ensure CUDA is installed and set up correctly on your local machine if you do decide to run the local version on your local machine.

 ---
 ## Notes